Implementing a TypedFieldMapper¶

 You can specify custom typed field mapping between PHP type and DBAL type using Doctrine\ORM\Configuration

-and a custom Doctrine\ORM\Mapping\TypedFieldMapper
+and a custom Doctrine\ORM\Mapping\TypedFieldMapper implementation.

 <?php